Current as of July 12, 2021

 - THRIVE provides free online parenting support.
 It comes from the Department of Defense and the Clearinghouse for Military Family Readiness at Penn State.
 The new program helps with raising children 0-18.
 It features healthy recipes, stress-reducing activities, playtime guides and other online family support.

 - ZERO TO THREE is about babies and toddlers.
 Try the At-Home Activity Guide.
 See “Explore Our Topics” on the homepage.
 Check out videos and articles.
 Learn about early learning, play, sleep, discipline and more.

 For youth and teens:

-Another resource for military youth and teens is Military Kids Connect.
-It lets children connect to an online community of other military kids.
-It has teen-led tours, a message board and more.
+- The Military Kids Connect website lets children connect to an online community of other military kids.
+It offers teen-led tours, a message board and more.
 Try this link they suggest for some fun NASA activities to do at home.

 Military families know that life challenges can inspire us to be our best selves.
 This time at home lets us practice stress-management skills and try new tools.
-These resources can build resilience:
+The following resources can help build resilience:

 - The Department of Defense provides free, confidential, non-medical counseling to service members and their families.
 Licensed counselors are available 24/7.
-Learn more or call 800-342-9647.
-Online chat and OCONUS call options are also available.
+Learn more about counseling options or call 800-342-9647.
+Online chat and OCONUS calling options are also available.

 Stay up to date on all the latest information on COVID-19.
 For updates and information specific to your location, visit your installation’s official website.
 You can also follow your installation’s Facebook, Twitter or Instagram platforms.
 For Department of Defense updates for the military community, visit Defense.gov, follow Military OneSource’s Facebook, Twitter, and Instagram platforms, and continue to check the Coronavirus Updates for Our Military Community page for updates.